Medicaid in New York State

 Of special interest to persons with disabilities:

-If you think you are disabled, and if you meet the criteria for disability included in the Social Security Act, you may be eligible for Medicaid.
+If you think you are disabled, and if you meet the criteria for disability included in the Social Security Act, you may be eligible for Medicaid even if your income is otherwise too high.

 If you believe you are disabled, you should furnish the local department of social services with medical evidence about your impairment(s).